An ancestral axial twist explains the contralateral forebrain and the optic chiasm in vertebrates

 This control of the eye movements is remarkable, because it is highly conserved and because it displays a complex mixture of ipsilateral and contralateral innervation of eye muscles, so that the eyes are controlled by both sides of the mid- and hindbrain \citep{fritzsch1990.491-506}.
 Nevertheless, eye movements are among the fastest and most accurate that vertebrates can make.

-The trochlearis is the only motor nerve that decussates, and it is the only one to leave the brainstem dorsally, even in the lamprey \citep{larsell1947.447-466} and hagfish.
+The trochlearis is the only motor nerve with a complete chiasma \footnote{CORRECTION MADE ON 10 MAY 2014: The original version erroneously stated ``that decussates'', which is wrong because the branch of the oculomotor nerve (III) that innervates the superior rectus eye muscle does decussate.
+We thank J. Voogd for kindly pointing this out \citep[see Fig.\ 17.8 of][]{nieuwenhuys2008.book}. } , and it is the only one to leave the brainstem dorsally, even in the lamprey \citep{larsell1947.447-466} and hagfish.
 This conservation is remarkable because the antagonistic inferior oblique muscle is innervated by the ipsilateral oculomotorius nerve.
 When \citet{fritzsch1990.129-134} cut the trochlearis in \emph{Xenopus} embryos, the nerve regenerated, but with a tendency to innervate the \emph{ipsilateral eye} without any observable behavioural consequences.
 Also, in mice with a defective netrin receptor Unc5c, the trochlear will partly or fully innervate the \emph{ipsilateral} superior oblique muscle \citep{burgess2006.5756-5766}.
 Thus, there does not seem to exist a functional advantage for the decussation of the trochlear nerve.